A Guide to 13 Most Popular Japanese Language Exams

 Test Centers and Exam Dates of Kanji Kentei

-- They operate the Kanji Kentei test 3 times a year in February, June, and October.
-The date and start time differ depending on the venue.
+• They operate the Kanji Kentei test 3 times a year in February, June, and October.
+The date and start time vary by venue.

 13. Japan Foundation Test for Basic (JFT-Basic)

-The Japan Foundation conducts a JFT-Basic for those who are not native speakers of Japanese.
+The Japan Foundation offers JFT-Basic for non-native speakers of Japanese.

-The test checks competence based on the CEFRL and the JF Standard for Japanese Language Education.
+The test assesses competence according to the CEFRL and the JF Standard for Japanese Language Education.
 JFT-Basic also helps to get the residency status of “Specified Skilled Worker.”

-The JFT-Basic test measures Japanese skills for everyday situations.
-It helps decide if someone can engage in routine talks and manage daily life without difficulties.
+The JFT-Basic test assesses Japanese proficiency in everyday situations.
+It helps determine whether someone can engage in routine conversations and manage daily life without difficulty.

 This is Computer-Based Testing (CBT).
 You can answer on computers based on what you see on the screen and hear through headphones.
-You can only take the test at official test centers in each country.
+You may take the test only at official test centers in each country.

 This test has four sections: script and vocabulary, conversation and expression, and reading and listening comprehension.
 You can download the material to prepare for the JFT-Basic test.